Nedra1998/FEM/proposal.md

 The primary learning objective is to learn and understand the mathematics of the finite element method.
 This is a method of numerical approximation used in differential equations.
 This builds off the of Math 305 course I took last year.
-This I will program an implementation of the method.
+Then I will program an implementation of the method.

 # 2